Documentation Index

 ID Immutability and Transfer

-Once a package version is published:- The
+Once a package version is published:

-idcannot be reused after a package is deleted — deleted IDs are tombstoned and permanently reserved - ID ownership can be transferred between registry accounts via a registry team support request
+- ID ownership can be transferred between registry accounts via a registry team support request

 Tombstone Policy

 When a package is deleted (not just unlisted), its ID is permanently reserved.
-A subsequent push with the same ID from any account receives409 Conflict with error code ID_TOMBSTONED.
+A subsequent push with the same ID from any account receives 409 Conflict with error code ID_TOMBSTONED.

 This prevents dependency confusion attacks where a deleted package ID is re-registered with malicious content.